Once the rails from the two directions met at Konkoita in Thailand in OCT 43, trains began pushing supplies and troops into the Burma Theater.

 Two anecdotes seem to be oft repeated if not independently verifiable.
 The first is that the initial train to run the course of the TBR from Ban Pong to Thanbyuzayat carried comfort women to the Burmese front.
 Second is that at least at Kanchanaburi and likely at Ban Pong, the two railway HQ points, and at the camp near the Hindat hot springs, there were ‘comfort stations’.
 Interestingly enough, Futamatsu mentions a ‘field hospital recuperative center’ at Hindat, but fails to include any mention of the ‘comfort station’.

-The use of the TBR came to an abrupt halt on 24 JUN 45 when an RAF raid dropped the two center spans of the iron bridge and damaged the wooden structure as well.
+The use of the TBR came to an abrupt halt on 24 JUN 45 when an RAF raid dropped the three center spans of the iron bridge and damaged the wooden structure as well.

 The TBR had lived just over 600 days (17 OCT 43 – 24 JUN 45).
 It had taken 13-16 months to build (depending on what date one uses as the start date and had a life span of 20 months.